 But I do think there’s a way back for you.
 Because swearing off the church is not God’s design, he wants you in community.
 He wants you with other believers.

 things single moms should consider about their church

 A couple of questions to ask yourself if you’ve stepped away from the church or been hurt by the church because of your single mom status.

-1. Do you need to leave your current church and find a new one?
+1. Do I need to leave my church and find a new one?

-Depending on your history with this church, this can be a hard decision, and finding a new church can be very difficult and emotionally taxing.
-One plus of the virus is almost every church is online now, so you can check them out thoroughly online to see if you agree with their theology.
+Depending on your history with this church, this can be a hard decision and finding a new church can be very difficult and emotionally taxing.
+One plus of the virus is that almost every church is online now, so you can check them out thoroughly to see if you agree with their theology.

-2. Have you asked for what you need, and have you asked the right person?
+2. Have I asked for what I need, and have I asked the right person?

 If you need childcare to attend the women’s bible study, have you asked for it from the person who can make that happen?
 Are you being reasonable?

 For example, if you ask for counseling and you’re referred elsewhere, it could be because the church doesn’t have the capacity.
 Make sure you aren’t taking things personally.